Mets edge Yankees 3-2 in 9th for 2-game Subway Series sweep - WHIZ News

 The Mets extended their NL East lead to three games over Atlanta with their seventh victory in the last nine meetings against the Yankees.
 This series marked only the second time the city rivals were both in first place when they squared off — the other came in April 2015.

-With the Mets’ win on this night, the Empire State Building in Manhattan was set to be lit in blue and orange all night.
+With the Mets’ triumph on this night, the Empire State Building in Manhattan was set to be lit in blue and orange.

 The teams will play two more times this season in late August at Yankee Stadium.